‘The Bungles’ no more: Super Bowl-bound Bengals bring hope to long-suffering Cincinnati

 Then they laughed and laughed.

-This sports-crazy, blue-collar town on the banks of the Ohio River didn’t have much to celebrate until recently, when the Bengals’ young quarterback Joe Burrow — the NFL’s number one draft pick in 2020 — led the team in a thrilling come-from-behind overtime victory over the Kansas City Chiefs, earning a trip to Sunday’s Super Bowl.
+This sports-crazy, blue-collar city on the banks of the Ohio River didn’t have much to celebrate until recently, when the Bengals’ young quarterback Joe Burrow — the NFL’s No. 1 draft pick in 2020 — led the team in a thrilling come-from-behind overtime victory over the Kansas City Chiefs, earning a trip to Sunday’s Super Bowl.

-The town and state have rallied behind the team in a big way, celebrating the Bengals’ “surreal” journey to Los Angeles with outbursts of joy, spontaneous hugs with strangers and chants of “Who Dey?” — the team’s rallying cry.
+The city and state have rallied behind the team in a big way, celebrating the Bengals’ “surreal” journey to Los Angeles with outbursts of joy, spontaneous hugs with strangers and chants of “Who Dey?” — the team’s rallying cry.
 Paul Brown Stadium, one of the city’s iconic landmarks, is blazing orange, as are other buildings across the skyline.
 Schools will be closed the day after the game.
 And do they dare even dream of a victory parade?

 It still seems hard to believe.
-Last year, the Bengals won four games, the year before, two.
+Last season, the Bengals won four games, the season before, two.
 They hadn’t won a playoff game since 1991.
 This is the team’s third trip to the Super Bowl, but the first in 33 years.
-Their first two appearances — in 1981 and 1988 — ended in losses to the San Francisco 49ers.
+Their first two appearances — after the 1981 and 1988 seasons — ended in losses to the San Francisco 49ers.

 But no one is calling them “the Bungles” anymore.